leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

     This model actually is mapped to the IO pattern -- Blocking Pattern

-    Essentially, the C10K problem lighted a way of making less threads/processes to serve more connections, how to do this? firstly, we need to unbound I/O operation from process/thread
+    Essentially, the insightful idea delivered by C10K problem lighted a way of making less threads/processes to serve more connections, how to do this? firstly, we need to unbound I/O operation from process/thread

 ### Reactor Pattern